 How do you find things that you’re passionate about and channel those into your business purpose?

-I feel like it’s so innate when you really know your passionate about something.
+I feel like it’s so innate when you really know you're passionate about something.
 It’s the thing that when someone is talking about it you just can’t hold back from leaping in, or you read something and it just sparks so much interest in you, or you see something or you have an experience that you just really want to change and make better.
 There are so many ways that your purpose can come out to you in the world.

 A way to measure your purpose and make sure you are on track is knowing that you’re making a really good impact, and that’s making sure you have a positive impact on your customers, your employees, your community, the environment and also that you have great governance and advice to help you get there and ultimately deliver that purpose.